Chemiculs/qengine/README.md

 I cannot show the whole .text section in one screenshot, so I tracked down a section above from a memory dump that was mutated (note that there are generally hundreds or thousands of these regions which will be mutated depending on the symbol count/complexity of the binary).

-The interrupt padding (0xCC / INT3 on x86 PE files) between symbols is being tracked and permutated to change the appearance of the executable section in memory.
+The interrupt padding (0xCCui8 / INT3 on x86 PE files) between symbols is being tracked and permutated to change the appearance of the executable section in memory.

-The INT3 paddings ( 0xCC arrays) are regions that the instruction pointer never hits, so they are (almost) safely mutable to any form, the engine now mutates these regions to random executable machine code which will make it extremely hard to determine where a function/subroutine ends, and which code is valid and executed.
+The INT3 paddings ( 0xCCui8 arrays) are regions that the instruction pointer never hits, so they are (almost) safely mutable to any form, the engine now mutates these regions to random executable machine code which will make it extremely hard to determine where a function/subroutine ends, and which code is valid and executed beyond the first legitimate function / symbol inside of the section.

 </details>